CBI carries out searches at multiple locations in Lucknow

 The searches started early in the morning after the agency filed an FIR on the orders of the Supreme Court, they said.

-The CBI team has also visited the residence of a high court judge, the officials said.
+The CBI team has also visited the residence of a former high court judge, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)